GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/deploy-greptimedb-cluster.md

   -n greptimedb-cluster
 ```

-### Using RemoteWAL and enable the Region Failover
+### Using Remote WAL and enable the Region Failover
-If you want to enable RemoteWAL and region failover, follow this configuration.
+If you want to enable Remote WAL and region failover, follow this configuration.
 You’ll need a Kafka cluster running, and you can use its endpoint like `kafka.kafka-cluster.svc.cluster.local:9092`:

 ```bash
 helm install greptimedb \